 Role at Real Madrid

 Benzema has long led Real’s attack in the 4-3-3 or 4-2-3-1 they have long mostly favoured.
-His movements towards the left provide a significant contribution to Real’s attacking build-up; senior left-backs Ferland Mendy and Marcelo both seek to regularly overlap forwards around the particularly direct Vinícius Júnior who, where possible, seeks to penetrate in behind.
+His movements towards the left provide a significant contribution to Real’s attacking build-up; senior left-backs Ferland Mendy, Marcelo and David Alaba all seek to regularly overlap forwards around the particularly direct Vinícius Júnior who, where possible, seeks to penetrate in behind.
 Benzema contributes by offering passing combinations while drifting away from their opposing defenders (below) and providing the link into those in wide territory making penetrative forward runs.